Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Theoretical background

-The quantities that enters Eqs.~\eqref{eq:AAA} and \eqref{eq:matrix_el} are the phonon frequencies $\omega_{\nu}$ and the partial Huang-Rhys factors $S_{\nu}$.
-Following the work of Alkauskas \textit{et al.}~\cite{alkauskas2012first,alkauskas2014first}, we define the weight by which each mode $\nu$ contributes to the atomic position changes when an optical transition occurs as $p_{\nu}=(\Delta Q_{\nu}/\Delta Q)^2$ where
+Quantities that enters Eqs.~\eqref{eq:AAA} and \eqref{eq:matrix_el} are phonon frequencies $\omega_{\nu}$ and partial Huang-Rhys factors $S_{\nu}$.
+Following the work of Alkauskas \textit{et al.}~\cite{alkauskas2014first}, we define the weight by which each mode $\nu$ contributes to the atomic position changes when a electronic transition occurs as $p_{\nu}=(\Delta Q_{\nu}/\Delta Q)^2$, where

-and where $\Delta r_{{\nu};\alpha i}$ is the vector that represents the displacement of atom $\alpha$ in phonon mode ${\nu}$.
+and $\Delta r_{{\nu};\alpha i}$ is the vector that represents the displacement of atom $\alpha$ in phonon mode ${\nu}$.
 This vector is normalized such that $\sum_{\alpha,i} \Delta r_{{\nu};\alpha i} \Delta r_{l;\alpha i}=\delta_{{\nu},l}$.
-In other words, the contribution of a mode to the optical transition is given by the projection of the phonon eigenvector associated with this mode on the atomic distortion induced by this optical transition, weighted by the atom mass.
-We therefore define an effective frequency as
+In other words, the contribution of a mode to the electronic transition is given by the projection of the phonon eigenvector associated with this mode on the atomic distortion induced by this electronic transition, weighted by the atom mass.
+It is possible to define an effective frequency as

 where $\omega_{\nu}$ is the frequency of the mode ${\nu}$.
 The partial Huang-Rhys factor associated with the mode ${\nu}$ indicates the number of phonons of mode $\nu$ involved in the 4f-5d transition.
 Assuming harmonicity, we have